nickknw/constraint-programming-benchmarks/README.markdown

 Instructions
 ===

-First, clone or download this repository somewhere.
+First, clone or download this repository to a location of your choice.

 Prolog
 ---

 Install [SWI-Prolog](http://www.swi-prolog.org/) (or your Prolog implementation of choice).
 The following steps will run the benchmark.

-    $ cd constraint-programming-benchmarks/
+    $ cd constraint-programming-benchmarks/prolog/
     $ swipl
     ?- ['sudoku.pl'].
     ?- bench(100).